 I tried to work in a veterinary hospital while still somewhat sick.
 Safety started to become an issue because I couldn’t move a certain way.
 For instance, if a large dog was having anxiety and moved a certain way, I couldn’t keep up nor move with the animals to protect them and myself.

 The staff was very supportive of my situation.
 I ended up getting business cards made because pet sitting for solo animals did not require the same amount of movement.
 The staff was handing out my new business cards to all of their clients, this is how Kara’s Pet Care was born.
 I then learned there was a real need for veterinary techs that could pet sit because certain pets, for behavioral or medical reasons, cannot be boarded or sent to a kennel.

 Of course!
 It’s all about commitment and client peace of mind and Scout helps me provide this to my clients with their accountability features.
 If you aren’t willing to put in the time and effort for your clients, then it’s all for not.

 What motivates you, what are you most passionate about?

 My passion comes from wanting to make people feel comfortable with me and my services and the animals of course!
 I had an interesting situation where I received a call regarding a diabetic lab.
-The client called me because the lab wasn’t eating and the labs insulin could not be administered because of the lack of food.
-Sometimes people think that dogs understand boarding facilities, when really it is a life altering event for the animals because they do not understand what is going on.
-It definitely gives (the owner) more peace of mind to do in home care.
+The client called me because the Labrador wasn’t eating and his insulin could not be administered because of the lack of food.
+Sometimes people think that dogs understand boarding facilities when really it is a life-altering event for the animals.
+They don't understand what's going on.
+It definitely gives (the owner) more peace of mind to do in-home care.

 When did you realize you needed to hire employees?